Simhyeon/r4d/docs/macro_indices.md

     - Each system command is executed as subprocess of folloiwng platform procedures
     - Windows : cmd /C
     - *Nix    : sh -c

+    # NOTE

+    - Syscmd's stdout is redirected to rad's input.
+Which enables inclusion of system call's result into a desired output.
+    - However, due to the inherent feature, you cannot use redirection within syscmd's call.
+    - Therefore code such as $syscmd(ls > file) will not work as expected.

     # Auth : CMD